 Our ongoing active asset management and portfolio monitoring processes provide investment oversight and valuable insight into our origination, underwriting and structuring processes.
 These processes create value through active monitoring of the state of our markets, enforcement of existing contracts and receivables management.
 As described above, we engage in a variety of interest rate management techniques that seek to mitigate the economic effect of interest rate changes on the values of, and returns on, some of our assets.
-While there has only been one credit loss, amounting to approximately \$11 million (net of recoveries) on the approximately \$6 billion of transactions we originated since 2012, which represents an aggregate loss of less than approximately 0.2% on cumulative transactions originated over this time period, there can be no assurance that we will continue to be as successful, particularly as we invest in more credit sensitive assets or more equity positions and engage in transactions with obligors other than U.S. federal government agencies.
-We seek to management and portfolio monitoring.
-Additionally, we have established a Finance and Risk Committee of our board of directors which discusses and reviews policies and guidelines with respect to our risk assessment and risk management for various risks, including, but not limited to, our interest rate, counter-party, credit, capital availability and refinancing risks.
+While there has only been two credit losses, amounting to approximately \$19 million (net of recoveries) on the approximately \$6 billion of transactions we originated since 2012, which represents an aggregate loss of approximately 0.3% on cumulative transactions originated over this time period, there can be no assurance that we will continue to be as successful, particularly as we invest in more credit sensitive assets or more equity positions and engage in transactions with obligors other than U.S. federal government agencies.
+We seek to manage credit risk using thorough due diligence and underwriting processes, strong structural protections in our loan agreements with customers and continual, active asset management and portfolio monitoring.
+Additionally, we have established a Finance and Risk Committee of our board of directors which discusses and reviews policies and guidelines with respect to our risk assessment and risk management for various risks, including, but not limited to, our interest rate, counterparty, credit, capital availability and refinancing risks.